RR

 Back to blog2024-01-15

-How to write report card comments that feel human
+How to write report card comments: tips and examples

 Writing report card comments should feel like guided reflection, not a typing marathon.
 Whether you call them report card comments, comments on a report card, or comments in the report card, the goal is the same: clear, supportive, and specific feedback that families can understand.